Centre hospitalier universitaire de Toulouse: Education and Training

 The CHU of Toulouse is a partner of the medical faculties (Toulouse Purpan and Toulouse Rangueil), the faculty of pharmacy, and the faculty of dental surgery (components of the University Toulouse III-Paul Sabatier).
 It is also a partner of the regional teaching and training center for healthcare professions (PREFMS), which is a campus bringing together ten schools and institutes for healthcare professions.
 As a professional training site, the CHU of Toulouse provides training for medical, pharmacy, dental surgery students, and paramedical students (midwives, nurses, nursing assistants, etc.)

-The CHU of Toulouse also plays an important role in continuing education by regularly organizing post-university teaching sessions for medical personnel and other healthcare professionals, both hospital-based and non-hospital-based.

 Research

-Regarding research, the CHU is heavily involved in the progress of medical and pharmaceutical sciences and contributes to innovation in cooperation with the medical and science faculties of Toulouse, as well as other regions or countries, the National Institute of Health and Medical Research (INSERM), the National Center for Scientific Research (CNRS), and various Public Scientific and Technological Establishments (EPST).
-There are also numerous partnerships with the pharmaceutical industry and manufacturers of various medical devices.
+Regarding research, the CHU is heavily involved in the progress of medical and pharmaceutical sciences and contributes to innovation in cooperation with the medical and science faculties of Toulouse, the National Institute of Health and Medical Research (INSERM), the National Center for Scientific Research (CNRS).
 In 2021, the budget for research and innovation amounted to 29 million euros.